 You Like Non-Traditional Travel Components

 You might find better deals with alternative travel components like vacation rentals (Airbnb, HomeAway), independent motels, hostels, or home exchanges.
 Travel agents may not receive commissions for many such trip components.
-NOTE: I charge an hourly fee for travel research and help my clients save money, time, and stress.

 You Can Find Better Travel Deals

 Online booking engines are powerful.
 Users can tweak the options, and pick the most attractive flights, car rentals, hotel rooms, packages, cruises, etc. Frankly, travel agents just cannot book every deal you can find on your own.
 There are many promotional offers, discount codes, Twitter sales, etc., that must be booked through the supplier’s website.

 If your trip is hard to explain, you might be better off booking it yourself.
 If you want to fly to one airport, rent a car, drop at a downtown location, rent an RV, drop it at another location, book a one-way train ride, then a ferry, and a flight home from a different airport, whew, that might be too hard to communicate with a trip planner.